Early Decision, Early Action, and Regular Decision Options

 Regular Decision (RD)

 If you choose to apply for Regular Decision, you will receive a non-binding decision from Drexel by April 1.
+Regular Decision applicants will receive one of three possible decisions: an offer of admission, placed on the waitlist, or denied admission.
 If admitted, you have until May 1 to confirm your acceptance.

 Early Decision and Early Action FAQs